fourtytwo42/ai-nuggets-lms/docs/PHASE2_STATUS.md

 # Phase 2: Content Ingestion Service - Status

-## Implementation Complete
+## Implementation Complete ✅

-All core services for Phase 2 have been implemented:
+All core services for Phase 2 have been implemented and are fully functional:

 ### ✅ Completed Services